yuekaizhang/dynamo/docs/guides/dynamo_serve.md

 ## Deploying the inference graph

 Once you've defined your inference graph and its configuration, deploy it locally using the `dynamo serve` command.
-We recommend running the `--dry-run` command to see what arguments will be pasesd into your final graph.
+We recommend running the `--dry-run` command to see what arguments will be passed into your final graph.

 Consider the following example.